 The General Dental Council (GDC) is the UK wide regulator of dentists and dental care professionals.
 Our statutory purpose is to protect the public and maintain confidence in the dental profession.
 In order to discharge this duty is it important that the public have confidence in the GDC as a highly effective regulator.
 A high performing Council is a fundamental factor in achieving this.

-We are therefore seeking a third-party organisation to review the effectiveness of our Council.
+We are therefore seeking a third-party organisation to review the effectiveness of our Council and Committees.
+These Services are being soughtun the Crown Commercial Services – Management Consultancy Framework (RM3745): Lot 3: Audit.

 Further details on the GDC may be found on our web site www.gdc-uk.org.